The $2+1$ convex hull of a finite set: complexes and the complex convex hull

 \end{lem}

-\begin{proof} Let $f$ be a $2+1$-convex function that vanishes on $Extr(A)$.
+\begin{proof} Let $f:\R^3\rightarrow\R$ be a $2+1$-convex function that vanishes on $Extr(M)$.

-We must prove that it vanishes on all of $A$.
+We must prove that it vanishes on all of $M$.

-Assume the contrary, and let $M>0$ be the maximum of $f$ on $A$ (which is compact), and let $A^*\in A$ be the subset of $A$ where this maximum is attained: $A^*=A\cap f^{-1}(M)$.
-By approaching $A^*$ from infinity with a plane that is not aligned with any of the segments of $A$ (see definition \ref{def: 2+1 complejo}), we find a point $x^*\in A^*$ that is not contained in the interior of neither an horizontal nor a vertical segment.
-However, since $f(x^*)=M$, the point $x^*$ is not in $Extr(A)$, and there is a segment $S$ contained in $A$ that is either horizontal or vertical and such that $x^*$ lies in its interior.
-Thus $S$ cannot be contained in $A^*$.
+Assume the contrary, and let $C>0$ be the maximum of $f$ on $M$ (which is compact), and let $M^*\subset M$ be the subset of $M$ where this maximum is attained: $M^*=M\cap f^{-1}(C)$.
+There is at least one point $x^*\in M^*$ that is not contained in the interior of neither a horizontal nor a vertical segment contained in $M^*$.
+However, since $f(x^*)=C$, the point $x^*$ is not in $Extr(M)$, and there is a segment $S$ contained in $M$ that is either horizontal or vertical and such that $x^*$ lies in its interior.
+Thus $S$ cannot be contained in $M^*$.

-However, since $f|S$ is convex and bounded by $M$, the only way it can attain the value $M$ at $x^*$ is if it constant on $S$.
-This implies that $S$ is contained in $A^*$, which is a contradiction. \end{proof}
+However, since $f|S$ is convex and bounded by $C$, the only way it can attain the value $C$ at $x^*$ is if it constant on $S$.
+This implies that $S$ is contained in $M^*$, which is a contradiction. \end{proof}